English | Deutsch

 With amendments to the Telecommunication Act and a number of other laws, the Federal Government wants to create the necessary framework conditions for the nationwide expansion of the broadband network in Austria by 2025.

 Austria's 5G Strategy was issued in April 2018 and aims at achieving the rollout of the 5G mobile communications standard with optimised framework conditions, and aims at harnessing the associated opportunities for citizens, the economy, industry and science.
 In the first phase, first pre-commercial 5G trial installations were implemented by mid-2018.
 In the second phase, the rollout of 5G in all provincial capitals is planned.
 A third phase will bring 5G service availability to main traffic routes by the end of 2023 and a nationwide 5G availability by the end of 2025.

 Main measures for broadband development

 - Broadband mapping: Austria has a transmitter infrastructure mapping (Senderkataster) covering mobile and radio transmitter stations.
 The broadband bureau established the broadband atlas based on the operators data in the beginning of March 2014.
 Amendments to the Austrian telecommunication act provide the legal basis for the collection and utilisation of better broadband coverage geodata in order to gain more precise analyses of broadband coverage.
-The atlas is regularly updated every 6 months.
+The atlas is updated every 6 months.
 Broadband coverage in Austria has been made transparent through the data collection and the presentation tool RTR Netztest.